ThomasKerbrat/sudoku-solver/README.md

 ## To do

 1. If a possible number is present in only one cell of a sub-grid, set that number in the cell.
-2. If two or three possible identical possible values in the same sub-grid are aligned, they remove possible values of the same number in the row or column they are aligned.
+2. If two or three identical possible values in the same sub-grid are aligned, remove possible values of the same number in the row or column they are aligned.
 3. Among the possible remaining values in a sub-grid, if they are aligned, do TODO #2 (above).

 # Vocabulary